UNIDO Institute for Capacity Development: Areas of focus

-The vision of the UNIDO Institute for Capacity Development is to become a global core of excellence for learning, joint research, and capacity building, and a ‘virtual resource center’ for the community of practice in industrial development issues.
-Its mission is to enhance the quality of industrial policy by generating, disseminating, and sharing world-class knowledge resources and building capacities for sustainable industrial development, poverty reduction, and accelerated economic growth.
+According to the UNIDO, the aim for the Institute for Capacity Development is to become a global core of excellence for learning, joint research, and capacity building, and a ‘virtual resource center’ for the community of practice in industrial development issues.
+The institute states that its mission is to enhance the quality of industrial policy by generating, disseminating, and sharing world-class knowledge resources and building capacities for sustainable industrial development, poverty reduction, and accelerated economic growth.